 The options are endless when it comes for spring roll fillings.
 I like to use rice noodles, shrimp, cucumber, jicama, shredded carrots, cilantro, chives, green leaf lettuce and bok choy!
-You can have lots of fun with your spring rolls and choose other veggies or proteins.
+You can have lots of fun with your spring rolls and choose other veggies or proteins like this Braised Pork!

 Pin it for later!

 More Asian Inspired Recipes!